Eye ACT

 What is the Envision Portal?

-- The Envision Portal is an open-source platform designed to streamline the management and sharing of eye imaging data.
-Specifically, it will be designed to help researchers manage, curate and share their data following the FAIR principles, such that the data is ready for AI-driven analysis and collaborative studies.
+The Envision Portal is an open-source platform designed to streamline the management and sharing of eye imaging data.
+It will help researchers manage, curate, and share their data following the FAIR principles so that datasets are AI-ready and reusable.

 What challenges does it address?

-- There is currently no platform that helps making eye imaging data FAIR.
-The Envision Portal enables that through intuitive user interfaces and automation such that making eye imaging data FAIR requires minimal time and effort from researchers.
+There is currently no platform that helps make eye imaging data FAIR.
+The Envision Portal enables that through intuitive user interfaces and automation so that making eye imaging data FAIR requires minimal time and effort from researchers.

 Why is this important?

-- Creating FAIR and AI-ready datasets is crucial for collaborating more effectively, leverage AI technologies and accelerate discoveries that could lead to better diagnostic tools and treatments for neurodegenerative diseases.
+Creating FAIR and AI-ready datasets is crucial for collaborating more effectively, leveraging AI technologies, and accelerating discoveries that could lead to better diagnostic tools and treatments for neurodegenerative diseases.

 All software and tools developed by our team for the Eye ACT project, including the Envision Portal, are developed using an open-source approach.
-This allows for transparency and collaboration with the open source community.
+This enables transparency, reuse, and collaboration with the broader open-source community.

 Funding

-Our contribution to this project is funded through a subward from the National Institute of Aging (NIA) grant R01AG060942.
+Our contribution to the Eye ACT project is funded through a subaward from the National Institute on Aging (NIA) grant R01AG060942.

 We are collaborating on this project with Dr. Cecilia Lee's team at the Computational Ophthalmology Lab (University of Washington).